-- If you’ve tried to quit, but you failed
+- If an individual has tried to quit, but failed

-- If you smoke or chew tobacco in excess
+- If an individual smokes or chews tobacco in excess

-- If you inhale ‘aggressively’ and you prefer ‘strong’ cigarettes
+- If an individual inhales ‘aggressively’ and prefers ‘strong’ cigarettes

-- If you smoke or consume tobacco when you feel stressed or bored
+- If an individual smokes or consume tobacco when feeling stressed or bored

-- If you continue smoking despite health problems or children around you
+- If an individual continues smoking despite health problems or children around

-- If you avoid smoke-free places or social occasions that don’t involve smoking
+- If an individual avoids smoke-free places or social occasions that don’t involve smoking

 Recognizing Nicotine Addiction Side Effects & Withdrawal

-Smoking is addictive and leads to some uncomfortable side effects that can help you recognize nicotine addiction:
+Smoking is addictive and leads to some uncomfortable side effects that can help one recognize nicotine addiction:

 - Bad breath